Skip to main content

 CCPA (California)“Expedient”Affected individuals

 Design your breach response procedures to support Board notification within 72 hours.
 Notification to Data Principals should follow within the same operational window.
-The two-step notification sequence — Board first, then principals — is the prescribed order under the Rules.
+The two-step notification sequence, Board first then principals, is the prescribed order under the Rules.

 Breach Notification vs. Erasure Notice: Two Distinct Obligations